yankihue/yi-jing-bot/README.md

-# yi-jing-bot
+# Yi Jing Bot
 <img width="293" alt="resim" src="https://user-images.githubusercontent.com/61288822/230892627-a0cd3dcc-ecbe-404a-b465-ca57a4d67671.png">

+Discord bot that does your Yi Jing reading.

-Fill in the required environment variables in the .env file.
+To run locally, create a [Discord application/bot](https://discord.com/developers/applications) and fill in the required environment variables in the `.env.template` file and rename it to `.env`.

 ```
 npm install
 node deploy-commands.js
 node index.js
 ```

-To run locally.
+Use `/read` to get your hexagram(s).

+`/fullread` will give you an opinionated reading.

 ### Credits